Marquette vs. Creighton: Sportsbook promo codes, odds, spread, over/under - December 30

 - Odds to win the national championship: +1400

-- In terms of its odds to win the national championship (+1400), Marquette is fifth-best in college basketball.
-It is way below that, 13th-best, according to computer rankings.
+- Marquette is fifth-best in the country in terms of its odds to win the national championship (+1400), much higher than its computer rankings (14th-best).

-- The Golden Eagles have had the 46th-biggest change in terms of their national championship odds, improving from +1800 at the start of the season to +1400.
+- The Bluejays' national championship odds have jumped from +2500 at the beginning of the season to +2000, the 43rd-biggest change among all teams.

 Check out all the futures bets available at BetMGM!